 The MPhil in Jewish Studies provides a broad approach to the study of Jewish history and culture from antiquity to modern times, combined with study of Modern or Biblical Hebrew or Yiddish.

 You will be required to complete six terms of language study in the same language.
 You may choose to study either Modern Hebrew or Biblical Hebrew or Yiddish at elementary, intermediate or advanced level.
-You will be required to pass a qualifying examination in the language chosen at the end of Hilary term (spring term) of the first year of the course.

 The degree course is intensive and is based on small classes, seminars, tutorials and close faculty-student contact.